 37. Easy Updos For Work

 When determining the best hairstyle for work, consider the dress code.
-Most places have a dress code, whether this is smart casual, or conservative will largely depend on your place of employment, but there is an updo to suit all settings.
-The simplest approach is often the best, opting for a basic plait, a tight bun, or a sleek low ponytail.
+Most places have a dress code, whether this is smart casual or conservative will largely depend on your place of employment, but there is an updo to suit all settings.
+The simplest approach is often the best, opting for a basic plait, a tight bun, or a sleek ponytail.
 Keep the accessories to a minimum, and pin the hair back and away from your face so that it is not in your eyes.
 Wearing the hair up can be incredibly flattering and a great way to draw attention to your neck and face.

 38. Short Hair Messy Updo

 Short hair can be challenging to style in an updo, and messy and unstructured looks are favored because they are easier to do.
 A short, messy updo is a great look for a casual setting and can look cute and feminine.
 You can leave some hair loose around the face to complement the undone appearance.
-You may also want to add volume to the top of the head using dry shampoo, which will help you achieve a messier texture.
+You may also want to add volume to the top of the head using dry shampoo to help you achieve a messier texture.
 This is a look that works best on naturally textured hair.